mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Brigadier General

 Division Several regiments or brigades.
-Divisions are tasked with small- to medium- scale orbital assaults, planetary occupations and similar deployments.
+Divisions are tasked with small- to medium-scale orbital assaults, planetary occupations and similar deployments.

 Major General